 Iowans deserve good-paying jobs and an economy that rewards work, not just wealth.
-This includes equal pay for equal work, paid leave, and workplaces free of discrimination.
+This includes equal pay for equal work, a $15/hour minimum wage, paid leave, and workplaces free of discrimination.
 We must grow the middle class by prioritizing infrastructure, manufacturing, research and technology, clean energy, and small businesses to lift the incomes of Iowa’s working men and women.

 Healthcare is a right, not a privilege.
 Today, for the first time ever, more than 90 percent of Americans have health insurance.
 We ended discrimination against people with pre-existing conditions.
 It’s time to get everyone covered: to protect women’s health and the right to choose, to put mental health on par with physical health, and to lower out-of-pocket costs.

 Opportunity begins with education.
 Every Iowan deserves access to early childhood education, an outstanding public school with well-supported and better paid teachers, and the chance at an affordable, debt-free college education or training in a good-paying trade.